seth-mc/sethportfolio/README.md

 ## Description

-The Source Code of my website website portfolio, which has three folders:
+The Source Code of my website portfolio, which has three folders:

 <ul>
   <li>  <b>Work:</b> HTML that explains my past projects in paragraphs, images, and media. </li>